bids-standard/bids-website/docs/collaboration/governance.md

 The purpose of this group is to provide advice and guidance to the BIDS Steering Group and the BEP Leads Group.
-When a BEP is merged into the specification, the leads of this BEP working group automatically join the advisory group.
+When a BEP is merged into the specification, the associated BEP Lead(s) automatically join the advisory group.
 Members are encouraged to participate for at least 2 years following the merge of their BEP.
 If an advisory group member decides to leave the advisory group,